Meet the I’m a Celebrity 2023 contestants

 Follow along with all updates from I’m a Celebrity at our live-blog here...

-Below, we run through every single star who has entered the Australian jungle for the 21st series of I’m a Celebrity...
+Below, we run through every single star who has entered – a left – the Australian jungle for the 21st series of I’m a Celebrity...
 Get Me Out of Here!

 Sam Thompson